 Biology / Life History

 During the course of the growing season, the habitat of B. rotundifolia, whether rock pools or river islands, will likely change from aquatic to terrestrial and possibly back again.
 It is all dependent on patterns of rainfall.
-This seemingly capricious change would seem to be a problem for an aquatic species yet B. rotundifolia adapts easily.
-In fact, this change may be necessary to stimulate flowering, seed production, or seed germination.
-Many of the species' occurrences are in small, isolated rainwater pools in depressions in rock outcrops, often only a few feet across.
-How B. rotundifolia disperses from one habitat to another is not known.
+This seemingly capricious change would seem to be a problem for an aquatic species, yet B. rotundifolia adapts easily.
+In fact, this variability may be necessary to stimulate flowering, seed production, or seed germination.

 Conservation / Management

-It is possible that before settlers converted the prairies and prairie wetlands to agricultural production B. rotundifolia was more common and widespread than it is now.
-It is also possible that certain well-chosen examples of prairie wetlands that were drained or badly damaged by cattle grazing could be restored to something closely approximating their original physical and hydrologic condition.
-If this were to happen, we could see B. rotundifolia re-colonize those habitats, and perhaps even return from a long-buried seed bank.
-That would benefit a number of prairie wetland plants and animals and should be a high priority for conservation organizations and land management agencies.
-However, until that happens, protection of existing habitats is crucial.
+It is possible that before settlers converted the prairies and prairie wetlands to agricultural production, B. rotundifolia was more common and widespread in western Minnesota than it is today.
+It is also possible that certain, well-chosen examples of prairie wetlands that were drained or badly damaged by cattle grazing could be restored to something closely approximating their original physical and hydrologic condition.
+If this were to happen, we might see B. rotundifolia re-colonize those habitats and perhaps even return from a long-buried seed bank.
+Such a restoration effort would benefit a number of prairie wetland plants and animals and should be a high priority for conservation organizations and land management agencies.
+Until that happens, however, protection of existing prairie habitats is crucial.
 This involves protecting them from intentional or unintentional contact with herbicides and other agricultural chemicals, cattle grazing, and rock quarrying.

 Conservation Efforts in Minnesota